Solar system size limits: How much does your local network allow?

 Some quick notes about solar system sizing

-Up to 5 kilowatts (kW) is standard these days
+6.6 kilowatts (kW) is the most common system size these days

 If you’re considering solar (or a solar system expansion) for your home, you’ll want to know what the best size system for your circumstances would be.
-We’ve written extensively on this topic (resources below), but as a rule of thumb a 5kW solar system is both affordable and suitable for most households.
+We’ve written extensively on this topic (resources below), but as a rule of thumb, a 6.6kW solar system is both affordable and meets most of Australia’s network requirements for a simple approval process and permission to export (receive a feed-in tariff).
 A system of this size will generally produce plenty of energy – usually with enough ‘surplus’ solar energy to charge up a battery bank if you choose to install one at a later date.

 Even without batteries, any solar energy that you do not ‘self-consume‘ directly within your home will earn you solar feed-in credits on your electricity bill, so it’s not a big problem to have a system that is generating more energy than you need.

-The times we would generally recommend going smaller than 5kW would be when you’ve got insufficient, unshaded roof space available or where your budget doesn’t allow going for a larger system.
-Additionally, if you know that the energy consumption levels for your home are extraordinarily low, a smaller system (2kW or 3kW) might be more appropriate than 5kW.
+The times we would generally recommend going smaller than 6.6kW would be when you’ve got insufficient, unshaded roof space available or when your budget doesn’t allow going for a larger system.
+Additionally, if you know that the energy consumption levels for your home are extraordinarily low, a smaller system (2kW or 3kW) might be more appropriate than 6.6kW.

 Resources for selecting the right solar (and battery) system size: